ToruNiina/Boost.toml/README.md

 ```

 `toml::format` automatically makes an element of array of tables inline when
-the length of line will be less than a threshold.
+the length of lines will be less than a threshold.

 ```cpp
 toml::value aot{